 Of the oaks standing in the Park, well over a thousand are ‘veterans’ and of these a third are more than five hundred years old.
 These older trees have a survival story to tell – they were saved by Henry VIII.
 In order to build boats for his navy, which included his warship the Mary Rose, oaks were felled in their thousands.
 However, to ensure the survival of oak forests he decreed that one in every forty trees should be spared.
 Moreover, those saved should be at least forty years old – it is not until oaks reach forty that they can produce acorns and so reproduce.

 My special oak, which now stands alone, will have been one of the ‘Saved-by-Henry-VIII’ vintage.
-As a 700-year-old, and probably the oldest tree in the Park, it would already have been 200 years old in the early 1500s at the time of Henry’s big cull.
+As an 800-year-old, and probably the oldest tree in the Park, it would already have been 200 years old in the early 1500s at the time of Henry’s big cull.
 At present its vast canopy is heavy with leaves (see illustration) and such a seasonal display will not have changed for centuries.

 On foot, the six-kilometre round trip to see my special friend and then return home takes well over an hour.
 It is a mystery how such a tree could make a difference to me but it does, and my trek each week for our rendezvous now feels almost compulsory.
 As for explanations, I have none.
 One day I would like to know more but at the moment, why does it matter?